CogComp/cogcomp-nlp/core-utilities/README.md

 # illinois-core-utilities

+Thank you for citing us if you use us in your work!

    illinois-core-utilities is a Java library that is designed to help programming NLP applications by providing a uniform representation of various NLP annotations of text (like parse trees, parts of speech, semantic